Madame Nhu: Buddhist crisis

 The United States, in a position of some leverage owing to the considerable U.S. aid flowing into South Vietnam, in August 1963 wished to give President Diệm a chance to rid himself of both his brother and Madame Nhu.
 In a cable drafted by Assistant Secretary of State for Far Eastern Affairs, Roger Hilsman, to Ambassador Henry Cabot Lodge, Lodge was instructed to advise Diệm of a call for "the removal of the Nhus from the scene."
-U.S. President Kennedy supported the message in the cable upon its approval by most of his advisors.
+U.S. President John F. Kennedy supported the message in the cable upon its approval by most of his advisors.

 Her comments further stoked open infighting with her parents, who would eventually disown her and seek refuge in the United States.
 Her father, Trần Văn Chương, the ambassador to the United States, resigned in protest, along with all but one of the staffers at the embassy.
 Chương charged Diệm with having "copied the tactics of totalitarian regimes".
 His wife, who was South Vietnam's observer at the United Nations, resigned and spoke of mass executions and a reign of terror under Diệm and Nhu.
 She predicted that if Diệm, Nhu, and Madame Nhu did not leave Vietnam, then they would inevitably be killed.
 Madame Nhu claimed Buddhist leader Thích Trí Quang "spoke for many intellectuals who had repeatedly ridiculed her."

 Following the pagoda raids, Trí Quang was given asylum at the U.S. Embassy after Ngô Đình Nhu's plans to assassinate him were uncovered.
 Madame Nhu gave a media interview in which she called on government troops to invade the American embassy and capture Thích Trí Quang and some other monks who were staying there, saying that the government must arrest "all key Buddhists".
 In a media interview, her husband responded to his parents-in-law by vowing to kill his father-in-law, claiming his wife would participate.
 He said "I will have his head cut off.
 I will hang him in the center of a square and let him dangle there.
 My wife will make the knot on the rope because she is proud of being a Vietnamese and she is a good patriot."